esp/esp-js/ReadMe.md

 Note that processors responding to executed events are not allowed to publish further events.
 Doing so could move the router too far forward so upon resumption of the prior event, the state isn't that which the processors would expect.

-> If you find yourself relying on this method it's usually a smell that you're not modeling your problem correctly.
+> If you find yourself relying on this method, it is usually a smell that you're not modeling your problem correctly.
 > Nearly all issues can be address with further modeling.

 ## Observable API